YOUR PRIVACY IS IMPORTANT TO US

 Postal address: F.I.T.
 Club, 10 High Bridge, Newcastle Upon Tyne, NE1 1EN

-If you have any concerns please contact us in the first instance at firstname.lastname@example.org
+If you have any concerns please Contact us

 Our website (www.fitclub.co.uk) may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share personal data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.

 2) What personal data do we collect about you?

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 We may collect, receive, use, store and transfer different kinds of personal data about you which we have grouped together follows:

 Identity Data includes first name, maiden name, last name, username or similar identifier, marital status, title, date of birth and gender.

 Contact Data includes home address, billing address, delivery address, email address and telephone numbers.